mgorav/EventDrivenMicroServiceUsingAxonIQ/README.md

 2. EVENT != MESSAGE
 3. Event Driven != CQRS
 4. Event is never physically deleted i.e. delete is an another event.
 This aides in ML and AI e.g. Mr X first purchased Apple iphone and then canceled it and ultimately bought Samsung S9.
-This information is gold dust for Data Scientist and helps them understand cus
+This information is gold dust for Data Scientist and helps them understand customer purchase behaviour pattern.

 ### Monolith Splits To Micro-Services And Role Of EDA
 In my opinion a monolithic application can be split into micro-services based architecture in following steps: